-Lauren Simpson Flaunts Rock-Hard Figure In New Gym Vs Home Workout
+Lauren Simpson Flaunts Rock-Hard Figure In New Gym Vs. Home Workout Post

-Fitness model Lauren Simpson took to popular social media site Instagram on Monday, June 8, to post a new video contrasting popular exercises in home and gym workouts that showed off her killer physique.
+Fitness model Lauren Simpson took to popular social media platform Instagram on Monday, June 8, to upload a new video post contrasting popular exercises in home and gym workouts that showed off her killer physique.
+The fitness trainer wore a variety of outfits throughout the video clips.

-The fitness trainer wore a variety of different outfits throughout the video clips.
 For the home workout, she was featured in two outfits.
-One included a white sports bra with crossing straps along the upper back and high-waisted white leggings that contoured to her shapely figure and included two gray stripes up each side.
-She added a pair of white sneakers with multi-colored accents to complete the outfit and wore her platinum blond hair pulled back in a ponytail.
-The second outfit consisted of a black sports bra in a halter-top style that left a strip of toned tummy on display.
-She paired the top with sheer leggings and added a pair of white sneakers.
+One included a white sports bra with crisscrossed straps along the upper back and high-waisted white leggings that contoured to her shapely figure and had two gray stripes up each side.
+She added a pair of white sneakers with multicolored accents to complete the outfit and wore her platinum blond hair pulled back in a ponytail.
+The second outfit consisted of a black sports bra in a halter style that left a strip of toned tummy on display.
+She paired the top with semi-sheer leggings and added white sneakers.

 The gym workouts featured Lauren in three different outfits across five videos.
-One of the outfits included a hot-pink bra with black straps and black elastic around the rib cage paired with matching booty shorts that ended just below her enviable backside and included a pinched material along the back.
+One of the outfits included a hot pink bra with black straps and black elastic around the rib cage.
+The top was paired with matching booty shorts that ended just below her enviable backside and included ruching up the back.
 Another outfit was a matching white sports bra and booty shorts with black accents and black sneakers.
 The third outfit was a blue sports bra and leggings with a different pair of white sneakers.

-In all outfits, Lauren wore her hair in a ponytail and appeared to have made up her face with black mascara, eye shadow, and pink lip gloss.
+With all the outfits, Lauren wore her hair in a ponytail and appeared to have made up her face with black mascara, eye shadow, and pink lip gloss.
 The eye was drawn to Lauren’s muscular arms, shoulders, and legs while her trim midsection and shapely backside were the highlights of each look.

 View this post on Instagram